Menu

 The UK makes beautiful crafts and bespoke products, but the day to day choice can’t match the worlds largest economy.
 Not that you would expect it to!

-Live in England for 6 Months Guide
+Guide to Living in the UK for 6 Months

 6. Privacy & Rules

 When I first moved here I loved that English police seem so benevolent compared to their American equivalent.
-Ever feel paranoid with a a cruiser following you even when you’ve done nothing wrong.?

 For example, I received a letter from the driving bureau saying I owed tax on a car I’d just purchased.
 They caught the license plate on camera at 12:24 just before I’d paid for the car and tax online at 12:37!